Be sure you use the proper cover letter format to make your cover letter readable and professional.

 Unlike your cover letter, your CV should always be written in a professional tone.
 If you need help creating a professional CV, try using an online CV maker that writes your content in the proper tone for you.

-3. Highlight your administrative assistant skills
+3. Showcase your administrative assistant skills

 An administrative assistant executes routine admin tasks to bridge the gap between employers and co-workers.